Tokazama/Metadata.jl/README.md

 ```

-There are two things you should notice from the previous example:
+There are three things you should notice from the previous example:
-1. The display is nearly identical to the parent `x`.
+1. The display is nearly identical to how the parent `x` would be printed.
 The only addition is a list of the metadata and the argument used to bind the `x` and `meta`.
 2. We can access the metadata as if they were properties.
+3. We can suppress the printing of any value if `metadata(x, :suppress)` returns a collection of symbols containing that value.

 There are a limited number of interfaces that require special types for binding metadata.
 The rest are bound to `Metadata.MetaStruct`.